Comparison of the body area of walruses in human care in two positions (head up and flat) used for estimating body mass.

 Karyn Rode, Ph.D.

-I work with international and bilateral groups, such as the Polar Bear Range States and US-Russia Polar Bear Commission, DOI partners, including U.S. Fish and Wildlife Service, the Bureau of Land Management, and the U.S. National Park Service, Alaska Native co-management groups, and local and state governments to identify and address research needs for polar bears and walruses.
-My research focuses primarily on identifying biological and ecological indicators for monitoring large mammal populations and ecosystem change and determining mechanisms of population regulation in response to environmental change.
+I work with international and bilateral groups, such as the Polar Bear Range States and US-Russia Polar Bear Commission, DOI partners, including U.S. Fish and Wildlife Service, the Bureau of Land Management, and the U.S. National Park Service, Alaska Native co-management groups, and local and state governments to identify and address research needs for large mammals.
+My research focuses primarily on identifying biological and ecological indicators for monitoring large mammal populations – information that is needed to support harvest and population management.
 I also study wildlife interactions with humans in areas of industry, via tourism and recreation, and in local communities to help minimize or avoid negative effects on wildlife and ensure human safety.
-Much of my work is centered on nutritional and physiological ecology and its effects on wildlife body condition, reproduction, and survival.
-Often, I work to develop new methods needed to address information needs.
-Although all research questions pertain to wild populations, I also regularly conduct studies with animals in zoos and other captive settings where more detailed study of animal physiology and development of new research techniques are possible.
+I work to develop new, less expensive and less invasive methods needed to address information needs.
+I regularly conduct studies with animals in zoos which is a low-cost approach for developing new research techniques that can be applied to wild populations.

 Professional Experience